JarvisLIGreenDot/VersionMapping/README.md

 A PowerShell tool for file version mapping

-# prerequisite
+# Prerequisite

-If you can not run power shell script , you can set the policy ,the temporary solution is to run below command to set policy.
+If you can not run power shell script , you can set the policy, the temporary solution is to run below command to set policy.

 ~~~
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass